 Other mental health conditions may occur alongside this disorder.
 Social anxiety disorder, bipolar disorder, and obsessive-compulsive disorder are just a few conditions that may also be present.

-Mental health experts at PACE look past the official diagnosis so we can treat the whole person.
+Experts at PACE Mental Health look past the official diagnosis so we can treat the whole person.
 Dual diagnosis therapy allows us to address more than one issue at the same time.

 Therapy with a Houston Adjustment Disorder Therapy Psychiatrist